Foreign relations of Israel: Afghanistan

 Afghanistan, currently, has no relations with Israel.
 The Monarchy of Afghanistan did have spiritual relations with Israel, whether in secret or Tribal rules in place.
 The Afghan Royal Family trace their origins to King Saul of Israel.
 Afghanistan was the only Muslim country that did not revoke citizenship when Jews, also known as descendants of Judah, migrated to Israel.
 Rabbi Eliyahu Avichail has published numerous books linking the Afghans to the Lost Tribes of Israel.

 Bangladesh

 Both the Israeli government and general public supported the Bangladesh Liberation War.
-After the independence of Bangladesh in 1971 the new born country was recognised by Israel in as early as 1972 before any Arab country although Bangladesh "categorically rejected" the recognition.
+After the independence of Bangladesh in 1971, Israel offered to recognise the new born country in as early as 1972 but Bangladesh immediately rejected the offer.

 Bangladesh does not recognize Israel as legitimate and officially forbids its citizens to travel to Israel by putting 'Valid for travel to all countries except Israel' on Bangladeshi passports.
 Bangladesh supports a sovereign Palestinian state and an end to Israel's "illegal occupation of Palestine".